 Honours Thesis Research

-Honours thesis research that does not fall into one of the supervisors previously approved projects and involves human participants must be reviewed first at the departmental level, followed by the University Research Ethics Board (REB) as per the Tri Council Policy Statement (TCPS) Ethical Conduct for Research Involving Humans and the University Policy on the Ethical Conduct of Research Involving Humans.
+Honours thesis research that does not fall into one of the supervisors previously approved projects and involves human participants must be reviewed first at the departmental level, followed by the University Office of Research Services (ORS) as per the Tri Council Policy Statement (TCPS) Ethical Conduct for Research Involving Humans and the University Policy on the Ethical Conduct of Research Involving Humans.

 Step 1: Submit Your Application to the Department

-An undergraduate student research ethics review process has been developed and is available on the Research Ethics website.
+An undergraduate student research ethics review process has been developed and is available on the Office of Research Services website.
 This link includes a template consent form to assist student researchers in developing this important document.
 The submission form is supplemented by Submission Instructions for Undergraduate Students' Thesis Research.

 The application forms are available here: Undergraduate Student Application.

 For honours project review, an electronic copy of the complete submission package (submission form and appendices) must be submitted as a single electronic file in PDF format, named: "REB Submission (Student last name)" emailed to email@example.com.

 Student researchers must complete the online research ethics (TCPS) tutorial, Course on Research Ethics (CORE).

 Step 2: Submit Your Departmentally-Approved Application to the REB